HITRUST Assurance Program and Certification FAQs

 For more information on risk analysis, refer to the Risk Analysis Guide for HITRUST Organizations and Assessors.
 A complete mapping of the HITRUST CSF to the HIPAA Security, Data Breach and Privacy Rules can be found in a spreadsheet provided in HITRUST’s downloadable CSF package via the License Agreement landing page.
 The article from which the OCR spokesperson was quoted can be found on the Healthcare Information Security Website.

-If I’m HITRUST CSF certified, does that mean I’m HIPAA-compliant?
+If I’m HITRUST Certified, does that mean I’m HIPAA-compliant?

 To be HIPAA-compliant, an organization must conduct a risk analysis and implement a reasonable and appropriate set of information safeguards—aka information security controls—to provide for the adequate protection of ePHI against all reasonably anticipated threats.
 In practice, organizations that want to demonstrate HIPAA compliance must generally show that they have addressed each standard and implementation specification in the Security Rule, including risk analysis.